AgentArk: Distilling Multi-Agent Intelligence into a Single LLM Agent: Experiments

 \subsection{Experimental Setup}

 \textbf{Models.} We conduct evaluation across three major model families: (1) \textbf{Qwen 3}~\cite{yang2025qwen3}: Qwen3-32B, Qwen3-8B, Qwen3-1.7B, and Qwen3-0.6B; (2) \textbf{Gemma 3}~\cite{team2025gemma}: Gemma3-27B-it and Gemma-7B; and (3) \textbf{Llama 3}~\cite{dubey2024llama}: Llama3-8B-Instruct.
 Particularly, we perform distillation from larger models (Qwen3-32B, and Gemma3-27B-it) to smaller ones (Qwen3-8B, Qwen3-1.7B, Qwen3-0.6B, Llama3-8B, and Gemma-7B) for comprehensive evaluation.
-We additionally evaluate multimodal LLM distillation as a preliminary study in \S\ref{sec-exp-multi}.
+We additionally evaluate multimodal LLM, heterogeneous agents, and other MAS algorithms as a preliminary study in \S\ref{sec-exp-multi}.